“How can you make a startup successful?”

 Looking back this seems obvious!

-“As an entrepreneur, you’re so excited about everything that you get too emotionally tied to your product.
-You’re not intellectually honest enough to be true to the data.”
+The problem is, as an entrepreneur, you’re so excited about everything that you get too emotionally tied to your product.
+You’re not intellectually honest enough to be true to the data.

 And the data showed that we had a $150 CPA – it was way off, the economics didn’t work!